MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models

 \subsection{Neural State-Space Model (NSSM)}

 For the unknown system described by \eqref{eqn:sys}, we construct a neural state-space model (NSSM) that approximates the dynamics of the \textit{target system} (the system of interest) parameterized by $\theta =\theta^*$.
-Based on the NSSM, the optimal controller can be designed using a model-based approach.
-The true value of $\theta^*$ is unknown, but it is drawn from a distribution
+The true value of $\theta^*$ is unknown, but it is drawn from a distribution $ \theta^* \sim \Theta, $ where $\Theta$ is often informed by domain experience.

-The distribution $\Theta$ is often informed by domain experience, e.g., a particular parameter may have some interpretation from physics that defines a range of admissible values, and one may sample from a uniform distribution over this range.
 Therefore, it is not impractical to assume we know $\Theta$, but it is not necessarily for our proposed method: we instead assume that $\Theta$ can be reliably sampled from even though its distributional form is unknown.

 Let $U(\theta^*, T^*)$ and $Y(\theta^*, T^*)$ represent the input and output trajectories generated from the target system over a horizon $T^*$ and construct a target dataset